 Grace over guilt

 Berlin is historically dubbed “Sin City,” being globally famous for its nightlife, sexual openness, and radical creative freedom.
-Personal identity is often defined through pleasure, experimentation, and self-expression.
-This dynamic can also creep into the church, distorting how believers interpret their unchanging spiritual identity in Christ.
+Personal identity is often defined through pleasure, experimentation, and artistic or spiritualistic self-expression.
+This dynamic can also creep into the church, distorting how believers understand their unchanging spiritual identity in Christ.
 The city’s reputation as a place where “anything goes” attracts millions of visitors, and new residents each year.
 For many, Berlin represents liberation from traditional constraints.
-But this pursuit of freedom often masks deeper struggles with addiction, identity, and purpose.
+But this pursuit often masks deeper struggles with addiction, identity, and purpose.

 Church planting in this context means…